li-zonghan/li-zonghan.github.io/_pages/about.md

 Hello!
 Thanks for stopping by👋!

 I am Zonghan Li, an incoming PhD student and research assistant at the [Psychometrics and Responsible AI Lab](https://www.feng-ji.org/lab-members), the University of Toronto.
-I recieved my M.S. degree in Environmental System Engineering from Tsinghua University, and earned my B.Econ. degree in Applied Economics from **China University of Petroleum**.
+I recieved my M.S. degree in Environmental System Engineering from Tsinghua University, and earned my B.Econ. degree in Applied Economics from China University of Petroleum.

 My research interests span 👤 human behavior simulation, 🤖 artificial intellgence, and 🌍 environmental system analysis.
 To address these topics, I mainly use machine learning, statistical causal inference, large language models, structural equation modeling, as well as field surveys and experiments.